Welcome to Black Bear Nation!

 Step 9: Make plans to attend New Student Orientation

-Orientation for new students starting in the fall semester will be held Virtually.
-Invitations and full details will be sent out in June.
+Orientation for new students starting in the fall semester will be TBD and full details will be sent out in June.
 For more information, visit our Orientation page.

 Depending on what math courses you are transferring into UMaine and your major you may need to take the Math Placement Exam.
 All questions about this Exam should be directed to your Registration Contact.